ContextLab/timecorr/README.md

 * `levelup` is used to find higher order structure in the data.
 Calling `levelup` converts a timeseries of observations into a timeseries of correlations _with the same number of features_.
 This function may be called recursively to compute dynamic correlations ("level 1"), dynamic correlations _between_ correlations ("level 2"), dynamic correlations between correlations between correlations ("level 3"), etc.  The new features may be computed _within_ a single matrix, or a list of matrices (this returns a new single matrix or list of matrices of the same shape, but containing the higher order features), or _across_ a list of such matrices (given a list of matrices, the _across_ matrix higher-order structure comprises a single matrix).

 ## Installing ##
+While running Python 2.7:
 To install the TimeCorr toolbox, type `pip install .` from within the TimeCorr folder.

 ## Basic usage ##
 ### `timecorr` "within" mode ###